-The discussion revolved around Guy Tal’s suggestion of photographers taking on the responsibility for educating viewers that landscape photographs might not necessarily be representations of real situations.
+The discussion revolved around the responsibility for educating viewers that landscape photographs might not necessarily be representations of real situations.
 Guy Tal reckoned that photographers could not be held responsible for teh assumptions made by people who viewed their work.

-The implied contract dictates that, especially in the case of landscape photographs, a photographic image is expected to depict “reality”, and that over processing and compositing of images from elsewhere will be viewed critically.
+The implied contract dictates that, especially in the case of landscape photographs, a photographic image is expected to depict “reality”, and that over-processing and compositing of images from elsewhere will be viewed negatively.

 Assumption 1: the picture in question is a real landscape.
 In other words, it is a picture of some specific place.